-- Stitch Borders Last when enabled, this will generate the border(s) last. - Num(ber of) Borders select the number of borders to generate. - o Offset the distance in points between the element(s) and the first border. - o Additional Offset the distance between each additional border. - Border Shape Controls - o Strict creates a border that holds closer to the element(s) shape. - o Relaxed creates a border that is averages out the shape - Convex creates a border that mostly adheres to the outer edges of the element(s)

-- Single Border combines the shapes to create a single border for the whole element or group.
+- 1. Select the element(s) to be bordered. - 2.
+Access the shadow by going to the Object menu and selecting Generate Border or selecting the button on the input toolbar. - 3.
+Select your desired settings from the Generate Borders window. - Stitch Type select between a satin (single line element), walk normal, or walk bean. - Stitch Borders Last when enabled, this will generate the border(s) last. - Num(ber of) Borders select the number of borders to generate. - Offset the distance in points between the element(s) and the first border. - Additional Offset the distance between each additional border. - Border Shape Controls - Strict creates a border that holds closer to the element(s) shape. - Relaxed creates a border that is averages out the shape - Convex creates a border that mostly adheares to the outer edges of the element(s) - Single Border combines the shapes to create a single border for the whole element or group.
 Only available for Relaxed. - Include Holes creates borders for holes within the shapes.
-Only available is single border is not enabled. - o Smooth Points drag this slider to alter the complexity of the border shape(s) - o Preview enable this to preview the border lines before generation. - 4.
+Only available is single border is not enabled. - Smooth Points drag this slider to alter the complexity of the border shape(s) - Preview enable this to preview the border lines before generation. - 4.
 Click OK to generate the border(s).